LoopKit/loopdocs/docs/operation/loop-settings/configurations.md

 ![img/open_loop.png](img/open_loop.png){width="400"}
 {align="center"}

-When the Closed Loop switch is in the (Off&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;) position, Loop WILL NOT modify insulin dosing automatically.
+When the Closed Loop switch is in the (Off&nbsp;&nbsp;&nbsp;) position, Loop WILL NOT modify insulin dosing automatically.

 ### Closed Loop Mode

 ![img/closed_loop.png](img/closed_loop.png){width="400"}
 {align="center"}

-When the Closed Loop switch is in the (&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;   On) position, Loop WILL automatically modify insulin dosing on the configured insulin pump.
+When the Closed Loop switch is in the (&nbsp;&nbsp;&nbsp;   On) position, Loop WILL automatically modify insulin dosing on the configured insulin pump.
 This is known as **closed loop**.
 Typically, Loop will show the recommended temp basal or automatic bolus just above the blood glucose graph prior to automatically enacting it.
 It may take a few seconds for Loop to connect to the pump to enact the modified dose.

 ## `Issue Report`